Duna-Devo/Duna-Devo/README.md

 # ☁️ Odunayo (Duna) Bolarinwa

-**`Cloud DevOps Engineer in the Making`**
+**`Cloud DevOps Engineer **

 Transitioning from Continuous Improvement Engineering in manufacturing into Cloud DevOps.
-AWS Certified Cloud Practitioner, currently studying for the Solutions Architect Associate exam, and building a fully documented, staged infrastructure portfolio from the ground up.
+AWS Certified Cloud Practitioner and building a fully documented, staged infrastructure portfolio from the ground up.

 <p align="left">
    <a href="https://www.linkedin.com/in/odunb/">